The Definitive Resource

 Customer Support Quality

-At some point, something will go wrong at the worst possible time.
+At some point, something will go wrong at the worst possible time β like the night before a project is due.
 Look for 24/7 live chat (not just slow email tickets), phone support for urgent issues, and positive customer reviews specifically about support quality.

 Security Features